 - Pilot Car Drivers: In some instances, pilot cars are used to guide oversized or slow-moving vehicles safely through a work zone.

 - Traffic Control Technician: These technicians are responsible for a wider range of duties compared to flaggers.
-They may assist with developing traffic control plans, setting up and maintaining more complex traffic control devices (like changeable message signs), conducting traffic studies, and ensuring compliance with traffic control regulations.
+Flagger responsibilities may include developing traffic control plans, setting up and maintaining more complex traffic control devices (like changeable message signs), conducting traffic studies, and ensuring compliance with traffic control regulations.
 In some cases, they may also be qualified to act as flaggers themselves.

 How to Become a Flagger?
 Qualifications and Certifications